mkhan45/mkhan45.github.io/_posts/2021-05-10-Modeling-ASTs-in-Different-Languages.md

 }
 ```

 Constructing the actual variant structure is pretty easy.
-Traversing it with `std::visit` is pretty unergonomic.
-Instead of using a Visitor struct, I could've used templates and dynamic closures, but sum types are clearly not C++'s strength.
-The error messages when using `std::variant` are kind of incomprehensible.
+Traversing it with `std::visit` is not.
+Instead of using a Visitor struct, I could've used templates and dynamic closures, but, either way, sum types are clearly not C++'s strength.
+The error messages when using `std::variant` are difficult to understand.

 ___